There are many more things to do in Johannesburg than you’d imagine.

 Upon arrival, you will be given an entry ticket that will randomly classify you as white or non-white.
 The entrance is different, depending on the color of the skin.
 That’s just to set the atmosphere for the rest of the visit.

-- Jo’burg in one day – Soweto, Apartheid Museum and city tour
+Alternatively, you may want to consider this Johannesburg and Soweto half day tour or this Jo’burg in one day – Soweto, Apartheid Museum and city tour.

 Soweto (short for South Western Township, which actually was a separate municipality until 2002) is the massive township that was created by the white government between the end of the 19th century and the beginning of the 20th with the aim of keeping the white and black population of South Africa separate.